 Michael and others love Smith.ai and trust us.
 We have really become ingrained in their law firms and practices.
-So we will be thrilled to do a free trial for you.

 We also have a free chatbot that we will do a white glove setup and install it on your site, speaking of not needing developers.

 And, if you would like more information to get started, just visit Smith.ai.
 You can chat with us live there.
 You can call (650) 727-6484 and you can email us at firstname.lastname@example.org.

 So thank you all for being here.
 I will send the recording, and many thanks to Dorna and Erin for going deep with us today and giving us a peek behind the curtain, which is so rare to dive in in just an hour and learn so much.